 Next, click on the folder without “.bak.”
 In the right pane, double-click on the RefCount entry.
 In the Value Data field, enter 0 and click OK.

 If there is no RefCount entry in the folder, right-click anywhere in the right pane.
 Select New, then DWORD (32-bit) Value.
 Name it RefCount, double-click it and enter 0 in the value data.

-When you’ve done all the steps above, close the registry editor.
-Restart your computer.
-It should be able to boot into Windows 10 normally without the User profile service failed the logon Windows 10 error now.
+Once you’ve completed all the steps above, close the registry editor, and restart your computer.
+Your computer should now be able to boot into Windows 10 or Windows 11 without the “User profile service failed the logon” error.

 If the above solution does not work, you can try creating a new user account.
 Follow these steps:

 - Press the Windows key + X and select “Computer Management.”

 - In the Computer Management window, go to “Local Users and Groups” > “Users.”

 - Right-click on an empty space and select “New User.”

 - Fill in the necessary information for the new user account, and make sure to select “Administrator” as the account type.